Level3-REST/site/doc/profiles/form.md

 ##### `Profile: <http://level3.rest/profiles/form>`

-Form is a hypermedia control that provides a form for the client to fill in and then accepts that form back in a `POST` request.
+A Form is a hypermedia control that provides a form for the client to fill in and then accepts that form back in a `POST` request.
 Anyone who has ever filled out and submitted a paper form in the real world already knows how the Form profile works.
-The basic concept with Form is to `GET` it's representation, fill it in, and `POST` it back.
+The basic concept with Form is to `GET` the representation, fill it in, and `POST` it back.

-HTML has had `<form>` controls since the beginning and they have proven useful for capturing information and state from users in many applications.
-Over time, HTML forms have added valuable capabilities like client-side field validation and semantic field presentations like "password" and "email".
-In a similar spirit, Level 3 forms can supply Client-oriented schemas to assist the Client with creating user presentations and valid form payloads.
+HTML has had `<form>` controls since the beginning, and they have proven useful for capturing information and state from users in many applications.
+Over time, HTML forms have added valuable capabilities like client-side field validation and semantic field presentations like "password" and "email."
+In a similar spirit, Level 3 forms can supply Client-oriented schemas to assist the Client in creating user presentations and valid form payloads.

 Forms often create new resources, but can also be used to direct a client to a pre-existing resource that matches the submitted form's content.
-A Form resource can also represent an API command that changes system state.
+A Form resource can also represent an API command that changes the system state.

 ##### Form Content

 Forms in Level 3 supply their form representation in two ways.
 One is to deliver a simple object template with fields that are either empty or prepopulated.
 The other is to supply a form schema that the client uses to construct a form payload to submit.
-The Client can learn what representation is being provided during Discovery.
+The client can learn the form representation during Discovery by reviewing the `Content-Type` header.

 ### Discovery

 The Form profile presents the required `Profile` and `Allow` headers as well as a `Content-Type` indicating the type of the request payload.
 The resource may provide a `Content-Type` like [`application/schema+json`](https://json-schema.org/latest/json-schema-core.html),  [`application/prs.hal-forms+json`](https://rwcbook.github.io/hal-forms/) or [`application/xml-dtd`](https://www.w3.org/2006/02/son-of-3023/draft-murata-kohn-lilley-xml-04.html) that can be used to construct a form payload.
-The Client will need to understand the content type and how to use the schema to produce a submission payload from it.
+The client must understand the content type and how to use the schema to produce a submission payload.

 Alternately the Form can send a template object with empty fields, which is a sufficient approach for simple forms.
 In this case the `Content-Type` will reflect the format of the template object, like `application/json` or `application/xml`.